Definitions of Biblical Days

 Even then, only certain times of day matter most of the time, and that time is sunset in Jerusalem.

 This is why prophetic events like 911 happened in the morning on the East Coast of the United States.
-They were prophetic events that were on the tail end of long day counts and day counts end at day-break, at sunset, in Jerusalem.
+They were prophetic events that were on the tail end of long day counts and day counts end at the end of the calendar day, at sunset, in Jerusalem.
 Sunset in Jerusalem is in the morning hours after sunrise on the US East coast.

 So, when do Bible days change?